master-of-zen/Av1an/README.md

     -q --quiet              Do not print tqdm to the terminal.

-    -log --logging          Path to .log file(By default created in temp folder)
+    -l --logging          Path to .log file(By default created in temp folder)

     --temp                  Set path for the temporary folder.
 Default: .temp